HenSch90/SiD/Modul-D1_Bildungsbiographie_individuelle Merkmale.md

 in:

-q: An welcher Schule haben Sie Ihre Studienberechtigung erworben?
+q: An welcher Art von Schule haben Sie Ihre Studienberechtigung erworben?

 is: